Creamy Chicken Garlic Parmesan Pasta

 Method

-1. Bring a large pot of water to a rolling boil and add 4g kosher salt.
-Add 320g penne or rigatoni and cook until 2 minutes shy of al dente according to package directions.
-Before draining, reserve 180ml pasta water in a heatproof measuring cup.
-Drain pasta and set aside.
+- Bring a large pot of water to a full rolling boil and add the 4g of kosher salt.
+Add the penne or rigatoni and cook until exactly 2 minutes shy of the package’s al dente time — the pasta finishes cooking in the cream sauce during the final tossing step.
+Before draining, reserve 180ml of the starchy pasta water in a heatproof jug and keep it warm.
+Drain without rinsing and set aside.